2DGD-F0TH/2DGD_F0TH/chapters/006_Advanced_Topics/007_Piracy.md

 - The US has a monthly per-capita income of about 5400$.
 A 80$ game would take up about 1.5% of such income.
 Some might consider it a fair price for entertainment, some may not (I think 80$ is too high, but I'm used to the good old times of 60$ games).
 - Albania has a monthly per-capita income of about 850 to 1000$.
 An 80$ game would take up about 8% to 9.4% of such income.
 Starting to see a problem?
 - In Brazil there is a monthly income that averages at about 612$.
 An 80$ game would take up a staggering 13% of such income.
-If a person was at minimum wage (barely scraping 275$) buying such a game would be crazy (taking up about 30% of the income).
+If a person earned minimum wage (barely scraping 275$) buying such a game would be crazy (taking up about 30% of their income).

 So the lower-income countries may see a higher piracy rate for a simple reason: they cannot afford the game.